cov-lineages/lineages-website-old/descriptions.md

 <hr class="major" />
 <p>
 Note that the status of a lineage is highly likely to be due to heterogeneity in sampling, and not necessarily indicative of the real decline of lineages.

-The table below shows summary information of each lineage.
 </p>
 <p>
 The "most common countries" column shows the three countries with the most sequences from each lineage, and the percentages by the country represent the percentage of sequences in that lineage taken from that location.